roc-lang/roc/editor/editor-ideas.md

 - Webcam based eye tracking for quick selection.
 - Machine Learning:
    * GPT-3 can generate correct python functions based on a comment describing the functionality, video [here](https://www.youtube.com/watch?v=utuz7wBGjKM).
 It's possible that training a model using ast's may lead to better results than text based models.
 - Current autocomplete lacks flow, moving through suggestions with arrows is slow.
-Being able to code by weaving together autocomplete suggestions layed out in rows using eye tracking, that could flow.
+Being able to code by weaving together autocomplete suggestions laid out in rows using eye tracking, that could flow.

 #### Productivity Inspiration